Aelto/tw3-cahirc-language/README.md

  - [ ] namespaces and import statements

 # Using it
-The compiler requires a config fil to be able to compile any project, here is a basic configuration file: `cahirc.toml`
+The compiler requires a config file to be able to compile any project, here is a basic configuration file: `cahirc.toml`
 ```toml
 [package]